THE UG LIVE EVENT PROJECT (EVENT DELIVERY & EVALUATION) - 2023/4

 Students receive detailed feedback throughout the semester on their event plans and team performance via face to face teaching and from their peers, which will support them to complete the assessments.

-- Develop students' abilities to rapidly form meaningful working relationships so as to be able to effectively deliver all aspect of the event project
+- Develop students' abilities to rapidly form meaningful working relationships so as to be able to work collaboratively to deliver a common goal (the event)

-- Develop students' abilities to secure essential resources and effectively manage contracts and suppliers
+- Develop students' abilities to secure essential and sustainable resources and effectively manage contracts and suppliers

 - Develop students' abilities to generate income streams and manage cash flows